Shapes of implied volatility with positive mass at zero: Asymptotic estimates

 \section{Asymptotic estimates}

 The moment formula~\eqref{e:LeeLeft} guarantees that $\limsup_{x\downarrow -\infty} I(x)^2 T/|x|$ is strictly smaller than $2$ when $q^*>0$.
-The two situations where the $\limsup$ reaches the level $2$, then, are $q^*=0$ and $\pp=0$ (heavy left tail and no mass at zero), and $\pp>0$.
-The former case is considered by Gulisashvili~\cite{GulIJTAF}, see below; our focus is on the latter.
+The two situations where the $\limsup$ reaches the level $2$, then, are $q^*=0$ and $\pp=0$ (heavy left tail but no mass at zero), and $\pp>0$.
+The former case is considered by Gulisashvili~\cite{GulIJTAF}; our focus is on the latter.